dehorsley/colette/paper.md

 between fisheries scientists in organisations based in Hobart.
-A common obstruction within government departments and research organisations is access to simple, free, open-access software to facilitate networking that does not increase administration burdens.
+A common obstruction within government departments and research organisations is access to simple, free, open-access software to facilitate networking that does not increase administrative burdens.
 The software randomly pairs people from different organisations, for multiple rounds of networking, while taking into account individuals leaving, joining, or re-joining the group.
 The software contains functionality to automatically email participants based on pre-constructed templates.